Aquiles-ai/aqRAG-docs/docs/index.md

 # Welcome to Aquiles-RAG Documentation

 Aquiles-RAG is a high-performance Retrieval-Augmented Generation (RAG) service built to work with **Redis, Qdrant, or PostgreSQL** as the vector database backend, and FastAPI as the API layer.
 This documentation site will help you get started, configure your environment, use the CLI & Python client, deploy to production, and explore the full API surface.
+(Please adjust your browser zoom to 75% to view all content correctly.)

 ## 📚 Table of Contents